Whole School Pastoral Care

 You may have heard of mindfulness or read some of the recent media coverage about it.
 A great deal of this media interest has arisen because of the growing body of rigorous research evidence regarding the potential benefits of mindfulness for young people.
 These include randomised control trials and neuroscientific studies.

-The classroom-based mindfulness curriculums we teach are an awareness-raising exercise to give all students a taste of mindfulness so that they know about it and can return to it later in life if they choose to do so.
+The classroom-based mindfulness curriculums we teach are an awareness-raising exercise to give all pupils a taste of mindfulness so that they know about it and can return to it later in life if they choose to do so.